-Also known as genioplasty, chin augmentation surgery can reshape your chin by either enhancing or reducing the bone.
+Also known as genioplasty, chin augmentation surgery can reshape your chin by either enhancing or reducing the bone

 Proportional harmony between the upper, middle and lower thirds of the face is a key factor in facial aesthetics.
-The balance between the middle third – nose and cheeks with the chin – is also of utmost importance.
-The appearance of a “weak” chin can be the result of an overly prominent nose, which can then throw out the balance between these two important areas.
+The balance between the middle third -- nose and cheeks with the chin -- is also of utmost importance.
+The appearance of a weak chin can be the result of an overly prominent nose, which can then throw out the balance between these two important areas.

-Occasionally I recommend a genioplasty to a patient having a rhinoplasty in order to achieve facial proportion, as the size of the chin may magnify or minimise the perceived size of the nose.
+Occasionally, I recommend a genioplasty to a patient having a rhinoplasty in order to achieve facial proportion, as the size of the chin may magnify or minimise the perceived size of the nose.

-I use advanced 3D computer generated imaging (not Photoshop) to try and simulate the predicted post-op result.
-During your consultation we will go through your 3D image and use my simulation software to plan your operation and likely post-operative result.
 I admit 3D simulation may not be 100% accurate and results may slightly vary from simulated images, but it is the most precise tool we have to predict an outcome at present.
-It is far more reliable than other patients’ before/after photographs, or using Photoshop.
+It is far more reliable than other patients' before/after photographs or using Photoshop.

 How long does it take to recover from a chin augmentation?